|Blade Length||180 mm|

 About the Shape - The Bunka looks like a bonafide badass.
 It is a multi-purpose knife akin to the Santoku.
 “Bunka” translates to “culture.”
 A cross between the Nakiri and Gyuto, Bunkas can do it all.
 It’s the best of both worlds with the volume cranked to 11.

 About Seki Kanetsugu Zuiun - Seki Kanetsugu is a knife maker in Seki, whose ancestor was a famous swordsmith Kanetsugu (1336-1392).
-The company itself was founded in 1819 and celebrated their 100 year anniversary this year.
+The company itself was founded in 1918 and celebrated their 100 year anniversary in 2018.
 To celebrate their 100th year, they launched this knife line called “Zuiun”.
 This beautiful piece is made with SG2 with 62 layers of stainless Damascus outside.
 The blade is sharpened very thin and the taper is beautiful.
 Heptagon shaped handle is made with pakka wood for its strength.
 Although this is considered to be a machine-forged knife, it is perhaps at the highest level.